andymcloid/dotbox-ui/CONTRIBUTING.md

 - [ ] Component appears and functions in documentation
 - [ ] Both `<dotbox-component>` and `new Dotbox.Component()` work
 - [ ] Examples in `component.json` render correctly with live preview
+- [ ] If using icons, consider integrating with Icon component for consistency

 ---